pcbinwal/StyleSense_ML_Pipeline/README.md

  * [Licensing, Authors, Acknowledgements, etc.](#licensing-authors-acknowledgements-etc)

  ### Project Motivation
 In this project, I have created a machine learning pipeline to solve the business problem for StyleSense.
+Pipeline consists of all preprocessing and model training tasks.

 ### File Descriptions
 README.md
+requirements.txt
+data
+     -- reviews.csv

 ### Components